-The Social Studies Department promotes liberal arts instruction that leads to informed citizenship and an inculcation of Christian principles and moral values.
+The Social Studies Department promotes liberal arts instruction that leads to informed citizenship.
 Historical knowledge can serve as a bridge to the present, explaining and illuminating how we have developed as a civilization.
 Students are introduced to a thought-provoking process of investigation and analysis centered on social issues: racism, poverty, gender, minorities, war, tolerance, equality and social justice, to develop critical thinking skills, diversity of opinion and moral sensibility.

 "In AP US History, we don't focus on memorizing facts; we learn the stories.
 History has become much more interesting to me after taking courses at St. Joes."Eleanor '21